 How Can I Modify A Child Support Order?

 Life never remains consistent.
 People change jobs, change career paths, return to school, marry and divorce.
 Those changes can sometimes mean a big change in a family’s income.
-For those who pay child support, but who need to have the amount they pay changed, they can contact their local child support agency in California.
+For those who pay child support, but who need to have the amount they pay changed, they can contact their local child support agency or Orange County child support lawyers in California.
 If a new calculation determines that the child support should be increased or decreased by at least $50 or 20 percent, the court can then step in.
 A modification review process can begin.
 This is the first step for modifying one’s child support in California.

 What’s known as a modification packet can be requested, which kickstarts the process.
 This packet is sent to both sides – the parent who pays support and the one who receives the support for the care of the child.
 These packets are sent out of the city or county’s Child Support Services Department or CSSD.
 It contains information that will typically address any questions or confusion about the process while also explaining what happens at every stage.